 Parking: Use the Copeland Forest Parking Lot 2 at Line 4 and cycle back to the start line prior to the race.

-Rather than a weekly or bi-weekly series, in 2022 there will be 4 BCC Time Trials.
-These would take place Thursdays at 7:00 pm on:
+Rather than a weekly or bi-weekly series, in 2023 there will be 4 BCC Time Trials.
+These would take place on the 3rd Thursday in each month at 7:00 pm:

 Note: If the event is cancelled due to weather, it is to be re-scheduled for the following Thursday.